Hirzebruch-Zagier cycles in $p$-adic families and adjoint $L$-values: Adjoint p -adic L -functions

 Recall that, for $r\geq 1$,

 with

 As $T_\eta$ is self-adjoint for the pairing $[\,,\,]$, we have

 where we have used that the $U_{\frakp}^{^{\nord}}$-eigenvalue of $f_{E,\alpha}$ is the square of the $U_{\frakp}^{^{\nord}}$-eigenvalue of $f_{\alpha}$, and where, in the sixth equality, we have used the adjointness of pushforward and pullback for Poincar\'e duality.
-By the proof of Lemma 7.8 in \cite{GetzGore} and the compatibility between Petersson product and Poincar\'e pairing, we have
+By the proof of Lemma 7.8 in \cite{GetzGore}\footnote{We observe that the power $[k+2m]/2$ in \emph{loc. cit. } corresponds to our $m$.} and the compatibility between Petersson product and Poincar\'e pairing, we have

 as we have supposed $m=0$.
 Combining this with the commutative diagram \eqref{commdiagAL} we are left to evaluate

 Now, recall that as $\eta \in H(\Q_p)$, the maps $(\eta^r)_\ast$ and ${\iota_r}_\star$ commute.
 Then $(\eta^r)_\ast$ defines an isomorphism between $\mathbf{1}_{Y_H(u K_{r}u^{-1} \cap H)}$ and $\mathbf{1}_{Y_H(\gamma_r V_{r} \gamma_r^{-1} \cap H)}$ and